|Nutrition Facts (per serving)|

-In a medium bowl, mix together the orange juice, zest, and 2/3 cup of the sugar until completely combined.
+In a medium bowl, mix together the orange juice, zest, and 2/3 cup of the sugar until the sugar has dissolved.

-In a separate bowl, use a whisk or hand mixer to whip the heavy cream and remaining sugar until the cream is thick and forms soft peaks.
+In a separate bowl, use a whisk or hand mixer to whip the heavy cream and the remaining 1/3 cup sugar until the cream is thick and forms soft peaks.

 Stir the milk into the orange mixture.

 Gently fold the whipped cream into the orange mixture.

-Refrigerate the sherbet base for at least one hour, then churn according to the directions of your ice cream maker.
+Refrigerate the sherbet base for at least 1 hour until chilled.
+Churn according to the directions for your ice-cream maker.